 Double-Thick Pot Holder

-Between our gorgeous new Sunshower Cotton with its delightful printed texture and Daniella Taylor’s clever design, our Double-Thick Pot Holder is a hot little hot pad to keep your hands cool!
+Between our gorgeous new Sunshower Cotton with its delightful printed texture and Daniella Taylor’s clever design, our free Double-Thick Pot Holder knitting pattern makes a hot little hot pad to keep your hands cool!

 Daniella’s super fun construction begins with a tube knit in the round that you seal at the top with a three-needle bind off.
 After you cast-on and bind-off for a little hanging loop, you open up the pouch, triumphantly flatten it into a square, and whipstitch a design-detail seam.